 Breast-specific gamma imaging (BSGI) and is also sometimes referred to as “molecular breast imaging (MBI)” is a scintimammography examination that uses a special breast optimized gamma camera.
 This is performed while the patient is seated in a position similar to that of mammography, and the breast is lightly compressed.
 The detector head(s) is immediately next to the breast, increasing resolution, and images can be compared with mammographic images.

 BSGI/MBI uses high-resolution gamma cameras.
 These cameras, specially designed to image the breast, offer improved signal-to-noise ratio and improved spatial resolution to produce high-contrast images of small lesions.
 The dedicated breast cameras facilitate imaging from several angles to more closely resemble the cranial-caudal and medial-lateral-oblique mammographic views.
-This imaging takes approximately 45 minutes.

 The primary radiopharmaceutical used is technetium-sestamibi (MIBI).
 MIBI accumulates in tissues with increased mitochondrial activity, such as rapidly growing tumors.
 After intravenous injection, MIBI rapidly (within two minutes) accumulates within breast tumors and slowly, over the courses of hours is “washed out” out of the cells by P-glycoprotein receptor, allowing imaging to be performed immediately after injection, but also allowing ample time for clinicians to perform all desired views and data collection.